babashka/babashka/README.md

 Hello from gist script!
 ```

-Caveat: building uberscripts works by statically inspecting top-level `ns` forms
+Caveat: building uberscripts works by running top-level `ns` forms and `require`
-and `require` forms.
+forms.
 The rest of the code is not evaluated.
-Code that relies on
+Code that relies on dynamic
-dynamic requires may not work in an uberscript.
+requires may not work in an uberscript.

 ## Parsing command line arguments